amarpreet2209/fanisko-assignment/cvs/README.md

     - preferred storage format for bronze layer is parquet with metadata wrappers.
     - (candidate can choose any other format as well as Iceberg, Delta Lake etc.)
 - Silver layer
-  - the silver layer is the cleaned data layer
+  - the silver layer is the cleaned data layer, where the records rejected during validation are filtered out
   - the data is transformed and loaded into the silver layer
   - bronze to silver should not have any rejects or corrupted data
   - make sure the data types of fields are correct